kikerodrivela/SimpleServer/README.md

 A simple server made with nodejs and express

+The server have this routes:

+/ - GET  -> To check if the server works

+/ - POST -> To check if POST works

+/sensores - POST -> To connect and esp32 and show the data in console

 If you want to run for test your devices, use docker for simple usage, following this steps: